 The Bottom Line There's no doubt that children from broken homes are twice as likely to grow up and have marriages that end in divorce.
 But most experts agree that divorce itself isn't necessarily a negative sentence for children.
 Parents who remain loving (but firm) and consistent throughout their divorce will dramatically increase their odds of raising happy, well-adjusted kids.

 Parental Divorce or Separation and Children's Mental Health

 - D'Onofrio, B. and Emery, R. (2019).
 Parental Divorce or Separation and Children's Mental Health.
 World Psychiatry, 18(1). p.
 100-101.

 The preceding section contained information regarding when parents divorce.
 Write three case study examples regarding how you might use the content of this section of the Manual in your practice.
 Affix extra paper for your Journaling entries to the end of this Manual.

 Though some may think that infants are too young to be affected by divorce, how can the results of a divorce be anxiety –provoking for an infant?
-To select and enter your answer, go to the Answer Booklet.
+To select and enter your answer, go to the Test.

 Others who bought this Couples Course